Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-7/_posts/2017-01-10-using-other-stylesheets.md

 You are going to download a zip file.

-Save that in a directory near you file.
+Save that in a directory near your file.
 Then, make sure you unzip your file into a folder.

 Then, you will reference your new file like this.